 “Right now there’s always a doctor available when you need one, but that may not be the case if we’re not careful,” says Emily Landon, an infectious disease specialist and hospital epidemiologist at the University of Chicago Medicine.

 As you make decisions in the coming weeks, here are some helpful tips to be mindful and take preventative action where you can:

 - Work from home

 - Maintain social distance (see this article for more on that)

 - Continue to check the CDC COVID-19 webpage to ensure you are up to date on the latest news and recommendations.

 - If you experience COVID-19 symptoms, use telehealth to speak to a provider.

 At Karis, we’re dedicated to staying at the forefront of this pandemic by providing relevant information and tools to help you navigate the COVID-19 outbreak.
 If you are a Karis Group member and need help finding a doctor in your area, you can submit a member service request or call 855-527-3360.

-We are hosting a quick webinar this Thursday at 1pm CST to explain how you can leverage telehealth to support yourself and your group during the COVID-19 pandemic and beyond.
+We are hosting a webinar on April 8th at 11 am to explain how you can help your members or employees to make smart healthcare decisions during the COVID-19 pandemic and beyond.